How To Hit A Fade With A Strong Grip

 4. Video Analysis: Record your swing and review it to identify any areas for improvement.
 Pay attention to grip position, clubface alignment, and swing path to ensure they align with your desired fade shot.

-See also What Is An Ostrich In Golf
+See also What Is A Mid Handicapper

 By practicing intentionally and dedicating time to honing your fade shot, you’ll develop the necessary skills and confidence to execute it consistently on the golf course.